Gabriella439/dhall-manual/manuscript/Integration.md

 → JSON
 ```

-The reason that type says "JSON" is because Dhall uses the same representation for modeling both JSON and YAML, so they share the same type for encoding arbitrary data.
+The reason that the type says "JSON" is because Dhall uses the same representation for modeling both JSON and YAML, so they share the same type for encoding arbitrary data.

-Let's quickly verify that the above type works:
+Let's quickly verify that `yaml-to-dhall` can translate our YAML configuration to a Dhall expression of the above type:

 ```bash
 $ yaml-to-dhall --ascii https://prelude.dhall-lang.org/JSON/Type < ./mergify.yml